Individual Time Trial

 • Aerobic-Anaerobic Threshold - Primarily used energy system

-• lactate value Tolerance - Ability to perform at high lactate levels
+• lactate concentration Tolerance - Ability to perform at high lactate levels

 • Cardiovascular System - Heart rate near maximum for long time